Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 To make everything full-circle, it closes with John Williams' "Leaving Hogwarts" and then his closing credits medley from the first two films.
 Yep, the movie is a Tear Jerker to the literal end.

-And what of the last moments of Lily Potter?
+The last moments of Lily Potter.
 Harry . . .
 Harry, you are loved.
 You are so loved.
 Harry, Daddy loves you.
 Mummy loves you.
 Harry, be safe.
 Be strong.

 That was so beautiful and so sweet.
 It's especially poignant when you consider all of the crap that Harry goes through.

 The final fade to black after the epilogue.
 The final few seconds of music and then that brief second of silence when you, and everyone around you realises that it's over, after 10 years.

 The scene where Harry, Ron and Hermione make their way through the devastating battle that's raging all across Hogwarts, accompanied by this music.
 This is even more tear-jerking when the three of them duck behind rubble, narrowly avoiding a troll with a club.